NelsonPython/autonomousQA/testLogin.md

-## Automating testing messages from web input forms
+## Automating testing web input forms

-**This simple script automates testing that an error message appears when a user enters the wrong password**
+**Learn how to automate opening a webpage, entering data into an input form, and clicking a button.**  This simple script automates testing that an error message appears when a user enters the wrong password

 ### Pre-requisites